Islandora-Collaboration-Group/islandora_multi_importer/installation.md

 - [Configuration](#configuration)

 ## Summary
-A comprehensive installation document for how to install and run Islandora Multi-importer.
+A comprehensive installation document for how to install and run Islandora Multi-importer..

 ## Assumptions
 * For HackDoc: Using the Islandora Labs Vagrant!